TopazTK/KH-ReFined/README.md

 - **KH-ReFined/KH2-VanillaEnemy** - Adds an option to use the classic Heartless Colors in Kingdom Hearts II.
 Can be toggled from the in-game config menu or at the New Game screen.
 - **KH-ReFined/KH2-JapaneseVO** - Adds an option to use Japanese Voice Over in Kingdom Hearts II.
 Can be toggled from the in-game config menu or at the New Game screen.
 - **KH-ReFined/KH2-SpanishVO** - Adds an option to use Spanish Voice Over in Kingdom Hearts II.
 Can be toggled from the in-game config menu or at the New Game screen.
+- **KH-ReFined/KH2-FrenchVO** - Adds an option to use French Voice Over in Kingdom Hearts II.
+Can be toggled from the in-game config menu or at the New Game screen.
+- **KH-ReFined/KH2-GermanVO** - Adds an option to use German Voice Over in Kingdom Hearts II.
+Can be toggled from the in-game config menu or at the New Game screen.

 > [!NOTE]
 > These addons require the use of OpenKH Mod Manager.